m-clark/Miscellaneous-R-Code/README.md

 Miscellaneous R Code
 ====================

-Miscellaneous R and other code that might be useful to others for learning/demonstration purposes.
+This is a place for miscellaneous R and other code I've put together for clients, co-workers or myself for learning and demonstration purposes.
+The attempt is made to put together some well-commented and/or conceptually clear code from scratch, though most if not all functionality is readily available in any number of well-developed R packages.
+Typically examples are provided using such packages for comparison of results.

 Model Fitting